fetonecontrol/tamagotchi/README.md

   - Input:
   - Output:

-* _This program should make the pet poop every once in a while.
+* _This program should make the pet poop every once in a while._
   - Input:
   - Output:

-* _This program should make the pet become sick if you don't clean up after it_
+* _This program should make the pet become sick if you don't clean up after it._
   - Input:
   - Output:

-* _This program should_
+* _This program should allow the user to give the pet medicine._
+  - Input:
+  - Output:

+* _This program should make it so that giving the pet medicine it gets rid of the sickness._
   - Input:
   - Output: